Krosxx/retrofit-rest-client/ReadMe.md

 ### Retrofit Guide

-We can find `execte icon` on api method:
+We can find `execute icon` on api method:

 ![](pic/s3.png)